joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/08/movies/mank-screenwriter-movies.html?searchResultPosition=5

 **The Pope Blesses Business Plans**\
-`A new initiative brings the Vatican and C.E.O.s together, a sign of the growing influence of environmental and social initiatives in boardrooms.`\
+`A new initiative brings the Vatican and C.E.O.s together.`\
 https://nytimes.com/2020/12/08/business/dealbook/pope-vatican-inclusive-capitalism.html?searchResultPosition=6

 **Nepal and China Give Mount Everest, and Their Relations, a Boost**\